mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 This code won't work as expected, as calling generator function in python returns generator object without executing body of the function.
 In this case, *process_request* should be also made asynchronous (wrapped with *coroutine* decorator) and should yield from *get_more_data*.
 Another way - use framework capabilities to run asynchronous function (like passing callback or adding callback to Future).

-Another problem - if there's need to make existing library asynchronous, all its callers should be updated as well.
-In some cases, their callers should be updated too and so on, up to the top.
+Another problem - if there's need to make existing function asynchronous, all its callers should be updated as well.

 Summary
 -------